szincone/CodeWars/README.md

-# CodeWars-
+# CodeWars
-A repo for my katas. :japanese_castle:
+:japanese_castle: A repo for my katas.